 Since the invention of written language, people have tried to find ways to reproduce it more quickly than the age-old method of copying with pen in hand.
 Writing is made of alphabets or glyphs that repeat in a myriad of combinations.
 The quest was to reproduce those glyphs reliably to order without having to create each one anew.
 This seven part series will explore that quest.

 The first attempt was the printing press, and as that evolved, it gradually replaced the creators of hand-lettered book manuscripts —often monks in monasteries — with a new technology.
-Many things still needed to have hand-made copies, though, as in the case of the U.S. Constitution, above, lettered by Jacob Shallus, and many other kinds of legal documents.
+Many things still needed to have hand-made copies, though, as in the case of the U.S. Constitution, above, lettered by Jacob Shallus, and other kinds of legal documents.
 In the early 1800s the job of “engrosser,” “penman,” “scrivener,” or “copyist” was filled by legions of such letterers keeping records of all kinds for businesses, courts, and governments.
 The invention of the typewriter began to gradually replace those jobs with typists in the later 1800s as commercially successful machines were released.
 By 1900 or so, the majority of written documents were being typed rather than hand-copied.
 This undoubtedly put many scriveners out of work and was probably a source of tumult and outcry at the time.

 That worked for many documents, but not all.
 Music manuscripts had to be transcribed by “music copyists” from composer’s hand-written originals, a skill that required lots of musical knowledge as well as drawing skills.
-Printed music was usually made from steel engravings of what the music copyist produced by hand, but the engravers needed the clear, clean pen and ink drawings to work from.
+Printed music was usually made from steel engravings of what the music copyist produced by hand, but the engravers needed their clear, clean pen and ink drawings to work from.
 Interestingly, the job of transcribing music manuscripts by hand survived until the 1990s, when computer software was finally able to do it equally well, in the hands of the right person.

 The combination of pictures and words has often been another area where hand-made letters work best, as in this example from the Bayeux Tapestry created in England in the 1100s.
-It’s done in needlework, but any kind of art that includes letters, from paintings to sculpture, needed to have those letters created by the artists.
+It’s done in needlework, but any kind of art that includes letters, from paintings to sculpture, needed to have those letters created by artists.

 When Töpffer’s work was first translated into English and released in America in 1842 as “The Adventures of Obadiah Oldbuck” (considered to be the first American comic book), the publisher found it easy enough to replace the artist’s hand-lettered text with type, especially since that text was usually in a box below the art.
 While less organic and interesting than the original script, the type did the job of getting the ideas across, and thus the effort to marry art with type was present in American comics from the beginning.

-Many of the comic strips that developed for newspapers continued to use hand-made lettering, as this example from “Little Nemo in Slumberland” by Winsor McCay from around 1910.
-The convention developed to use all sans-serif capital letters because they were easier to read at small sizes, something that has persisted to the present day in comic books.
+Most of the comic strips that were created for newspapers continued to use hand-made lettering, as in this example from Little Nemo in Slumberland by Winsor McCay.
+The convention developed to use all sans-serif capital letters because they were easier to read at small sizes, and easier to draw, something that has persisted to the present day in comic books.

 The styles varied greatly, here’s a looser one by Rube Goldberg from 1929…

 With the introduction of Wonder Woman in ALL-STAR COMICS #8 dated Dec.
 1941 – Jan.
 1942 a new kind of lettering entered the scene, one that looked more like type than hand lettering.
-(Wonder Woman © DC Comics, Inc.)